ICodeForCoffee/SudokuSolver/README.md

 # Sudoku Solver

-Solves Suddoku.
+Solves Sudoku.
 This project has a main() file, two class files, and multiple test files you can run through the application.

 ## Usage

-To call the application use `python sudoku.py -file PUZZLE_TO_SOLVE`.
+To call the application use `python sudoku.py --file PUZZLE_TO_SOLVE`.

 Puzzles for the application are [located in a folder](https://github.com/ICodeForCoffee/SudokuSolver/tree/main/Puzzles).